pepers/COMP3004-Ivanhoe/README.md

 * Single deck of cards that player’s draw from
 * Some tokens to mark when a player wins a tournament

+The game is implemented using a Server/Client socket system.
+Its primary actors are the following entities.
+**Server**:This entity is the core of the game.
+It holds information on its connected players, the state of the game, and regulates network communication while enforcing game rules.
+**Client**:This entity relays commands from the human player to the server over the network, while simultaneously interpreting information received back from the server into graphical or textual information.
+**Player**:Ivanhoe requires players to operate.
+These are entities that make decision on the game to effect it in various ways.
+They can be human or computer.

 ---
 ## Major Releases: